rtc-io/rtc-quickconnect/README.md

 ```

 ## How it works?

+__NOTE:__ Our public test signaller is currently unavailable, you will
+need to run up a version of `rtc-switchboard` locally for the time being.

 The `rtc-quickconnect` module makes use of our internal, publicly available
 signaller which uses [socket.io](http://socket.io/) and our